 Student Opportunities / Supervising

-I have research opportunities for graduate students interested in urban food security in the Global South.
+I have research opportunities for graduate students interested in urban food security and migration in the Global South.
 Contact me for more information.

 I am willing to supervise graduate students in the areas of African politics and political economy, development studies, and gender and politics.